uwplse/pumpkin-pi/README.md

 ### Case Study Dependencies

-Run the following to make the Univalent Parametricity framework:
+Run the following to make the Equivalences for Free! univalent parametricity framework:

 ```
 cd <path-to-univalent-parametricity>